Maximothy/Maximothy/README.md

 - 👋 Hi, I’m @Maximothy
 - 👀 I’m interested in learning how to code
 - 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate with anyone who is good at this 2 languages
+- 💞️ I’m looking to collaborate with anyone who is good at these 2 languages
 - 📫 You can reach me on timothygyan1996@gmail.com

 <!---